Spacetime Spins: Statistical mechanics for error correction with stabilizer circuits: Repetition code

 We expect the threshold of the model to decrease when subjected to transversal \texttt{CNOT} gates.
 Figure~\ref{fig:rep_cnot} shows the estimated logical error rates for the standard syndrome extraction circuit, using both MWPM decoding and Monte Carlo simulations of the free energy.
-A logical error is deemed as occurring if the decoder fails to predict the correct error coset for either of the two code patches.
+A logical error occurs if the decoder fails to predict the correct error coset for either of the two code patches.
 Simulations of the MWPM decoder were unable to produce thresholds for circuit depths smaller than $T=16d-1$, and it was computationally infeasible to simulate spin models for these larger system sizes---for this reason, the logical error rates in Fig.~\ref{fig:rep_cnot} are not directly comparable.
-For comparison, simulations of the MWPM decoder at $T=4d-1$ (not plotted) consistent with the ML simulations produced a logical error rate around $38\%$ for $d=9$ and $p_X=2.9\%$, which is notably larger than the $23\%$ of the ML decoder.
+Simulations of the MWPM decoder at $T=4d-1$ (cf. Fig.~\ref{fig:rep_cnot_appendix}) consistent with the ML simulations produced a logical error rate around $36\%$ for $d=9$ and $p_X=2.8\%$, which is notably larger than the $23\%$ of the ML decoder.
 Thresholds, on the other hand, are properties of the circuit and noise model, and (up to finite-size effects) remain comparable at different circuit depths.
-In Fig.~\ref{fig:rep_cnot}, we observe an ML threshold at $2.88(2)\%$---lower than the $2.98(1)\%$ of the single code patch.
-This agrees with the prediction based on the discussion of the defect line introduced by the transversal \texttt{CNOT}.
-For MWPM, we observe a threshold at $2.68(1)\%$, well below the $2.94(1)\%$ threshold for a single patch.
-Whereas the difference between ML and MWPM thresholds for the circuits in Sec.~\ref{sec:compilations} was around only $0.03$ percentage points, the larger discrepancy seen here may be accounted for by the MWPM algorithm, which requires that each single-qubit error flips at most two detectors (a ``graphlike'' detector-error model).
-An $X$ error on a control qubit after the \texttt{CNOT}, however, flips four detectors: two from its own code patch (as usual) and two additional from the target code patch (that now extend across both patches due to the \texttt{CNOT}); an example detector that spans both code patches is shown in Fig.~\ref{fig:rep_cnot}.
-While the MWPM decoder can overcome this by decomposing such errors into products of graphlike errors, doing so introduces suboptimality \cite{higgottSparse2025}.
-The same considerations apply for the notable gap between the single-patch and \texttt{CNOT} MWPM thresholds.
+In Fig.~\ref{fig:rep_cnot}, for one transversal \texttt{CNOT}, we observe an ML threshold at $2.92(2)\%$---lower than the $3.03(1)\%$ without the gate.
+For MWPM, we observe a threshold at $2.68(1)\%$, well below the $2.94(1)\%$ threshold without the gate.